 is indicated on the paper wrapped around the item's cover.
 This wrapper should

 be left intact to insure accurate and prompt processing of the loan.
-Material
+Material should be

 Interlibrary Loan borrowing privileges.